 The Police and Crime Commissioner has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify weaknesses in controls.

-The Police and Crime Commissioner has included within the 2023/24 internal audit plan (current as of April 2023) an audit to review the effectiveness of controls in place designed to mitigate risk(s) in the achievement of the following key objectives:
+The Police and Crime Commissioner has included within the 2024/25 internal audit plan an audit to review the effectiveness of controls in place designed to mitigate risk(s) in the achievement of the key objectives.

-appropriate governance is in place to ensure existing and emerging statutory and general responsibilities of the PCC are identified and expectations for meeting them are clearly outlined

-governance framework provides oversight and processes to ensure that duties have been met and can be substantiated

-management reporting on the activity and progress provides assurance that statutory and general duties are being carried out in line with requirements.

 The scope of the audit is to focus on the governance in place for the identification of existing and emerging statutory and general responsibilities.
 This will include a review of the framework and regular reporting that is in place for providing oversight of the duties being carried out.
 This will seek to provide sufficient assurance that the PCC duties are being met.

-Each team within the Office of the Police and Crime Commissioner is developing a better understanding of operational risk to support the existing development of strategic risk.
-The new framework has been identified and will develop over Q1 and Q2 as previously mentioned.
-The Internal Audit plan and reports have assisted the review and development of an improved framework which will improve identification and decision making.

 The Police and Crime Commissioner has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the officers within the Office of the Police and Crime Commissioner who have responsibility for the development and maintenance of the governance environment, the Chief Internal Auditor’s annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

 In providing the annual report, the Chief Internal Auditor takes account of the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
 This Annual Governance Statement sets out the Police and Crime Commissioner’s arrangements for receiving reports and identifying weaknesses in internal control.